reallymako/MoreFishingWEBFISHING/README.md

 hey you... have you ever wished that webfishing had... more fishing? well, i have the problem solver for you!!! this is MoreFishing, by yours truly... me!!! this mod adds 70 new fish!
-32 freshwater, 32 saltwater, 10 rain, 2 alien and 4 trash species! (fish can be found in README file)
+32 freshwater, 32 saltwater, 10 rain, 2 alien and 4 trash species! (fish can be found in LIST OF FISH txt file)

 this is v.
 2.1.0, so there are bound to be issues... like: may have compatibility issues with Webnautica